jochenkirstaetter/communities/2025/mscc/index.md

 ## Venue

-The Global Azure Mauritius 2025 event will be held at FRCI, a leading services provider for IT trainings in Mauritius.
+The Global Azure Mauritius 2025 event will be held at frci, a leading services provider for IT trainings in Mauritius.
 The address is:

 The Hub
 Industrial Zone Road